voytas75/Courses/courses/Introduction_to_Regex_in_PowerShell.md

 ##### Overview of common use cases in PowerShell

-Certainly!
 PowerShell is a versatile scripting language that offers numerous use cases for regular expressions (regex).
 Let's take an overview of some common use cases where regex is widely employed in PowerShell:

 🔍 **Text Searching and Filtering:**